-- Input: ε and μ specify the density threshold for computing the relevant subspaces of a point - Output: a hierarchy of subspace clusters displayed as a graph - Relies on a global density threshold - Complex but costly cluster model
+- Input: ε and μ specify the density threshold for computing the relevant subspaces of a point - Output: a hierarchy of subspace clusters displayed as a graph, clusters may overlap (but only w.r.t. the hierarchical structure!) - Relies on a global density threshold - Complex but costly cluster model

+Rational:

-- Rational: - Cluster-based approach: - Learn the subspace of a cluster in the entire d-dimensional feature space - Start with full-dimensional clusters - Iteratively refine the cluster memberships of points and the subspaces of the cluster - Instance-based approach: - Learn for each point its subspace preference in the entire d-dimensional feature space - The subspace preference specifies the subspace in which each point "clusters best" - Merge points having similar subspace preferences to generate the clusters
+- Cluster-based approach: - Learn the subspace of a cluster starting with full-dimensional clusters - Iteratively refine the cluster memberships of points and the subspaces of the cluster - Instance-based approach: - Learn for each point its subspace preference in the full-dimensional data space - The subspace preference specifies the subspace in which each point "clusters best" - Merge points having similar subspace preferences to generate the clusters

-- The key limitation: the locality assumption - How should we learn the subspace preference of a cluster or a point? - The subspace is usually learned from the local neighborhood of cluster representatives/cluster members in the entire feature space: - Cluster-based approach: the local neighborhood of each cluster representative is evaluated in the d-dimensional space to learn the "correct" subspace of the cluster - Instance-based approach: the local neighborhood of each point is evaluated in the d-dimensional space to learn the "correct" subspace preference of each point - The locality assumption: the subspace preference can be learned from the local neighborhood in the d-dimensional space - This is a rather optimistic assumption (recall the effects of the curse of dimensionality on concepts like "local neighborhood"); the learning procedure is often misled by noise points
+- The key problem: How should we learn the subspace preference of a cluster or a point? - Most approaches rely on the so-called "locality assumption" - The subspace is usually learned from the local neighborhood of cluster representatives/cluster members in the entire feature space: - Cluster-based approach: the local neighborhood of each cluster representative is evaluated in the d-dimensional space to learn the "correct" subspace of the cluster - Instance-based approach: the local neighborhood of each point is evaluated in the d-dimensional space to learn the "correct" subspace preference of each point - The locality assumption: the subspace preference can be learned from the local neighborhood in the d-dimensional space - Other approaches learn the subspace preference of a cluster or a point from randomly sampled points